Kernel-Dirichlet/codekritik/README.md

 ## Version 0.2.0

-This repository aims to provide a suite of static analysis tools to analyze code complexity.
-This is currently a collection of known heuristics, but will evolve with time to include aggregate metrics which take into account lower level metrics.
+As of 10/25/2024, this project aims to provide a comprehensive suite of software analysis tools that will exceed that of [Sonarqube](https://www.sonarsource.com/products/sonarqube/) and be easy to integrate into LLM/AI agent workflows. **This project's goals are evolving somewhat along with the version number.
+Every effort will be made to provide as much documentation as time permits on current functionality, known bugs, and future plans.**

+The software analysis is broken down into three primary stages, with each stage building on the preceeding one:

+1) **Static Analysis** - This suite of tools uses common known code complexity metrics/heuristics like ABC score, cyclomatic complexity, and others for **arbitrary** programming languages with little to no configuration.
+In addition to the well-known measures, there will be experimental features to measure how well code adheres to functional programming (FP) and Object-Oriented Programming (OOP) principles.
+These features are useful because they can be combined with code linters to perform dependency inversion in the case of OOP, and monad construction in the case of FP.
+These additional features will be an optional flag that will not run by default.
+Code linters to actually transform code may or may not be within the scope of this project and will be revisited at a later time.

+2) **Git history analysis** - This provides tools for analyzing git branches and git hashes for arbitrary commits.
+This works by either pointing to a github accessible via URL or a git repository accessible from a local host.
+This works by running the static analysis tools on specified git branches and/or commits, allowing users to chart out the complexity of a software over time.
+In addition to calculating code complexiy for any git project at any point in its history, additional metrics analyzing project contributor stats are also provided.
+Metrics like code churn, average length of time for a MR, and longest time between commits are tracked for *every* user as well as globally.
+End users of Codekritik will then be provided with aggregate information giving them deep insights into current and future maintability of a project from a code standpoint and a maintainer standpoint.

+3) **ML analysis** - The purpose of ML in this project is to compute a "Temporal Maintainability Metric" (TMI) which will be a project's maintainability over time.
+This metric is meant to inform how attractive a code base is as a dependency in other projects, ease of use etc. Unlike the well known code complexity metrics found in the static analysis tools, TMI aims to be a data-driven metric rather than a manual collection of heuristics.
+A neural network will compute TMI as a non-linear mapping of static code heuristics to TMI.
+The model itself can be serialized and can be run as a linux service or cronjob in the deployment stage for inference.

+### Dynamic Analysis?? ###

+There may be tools to create virtualized environments and trace out a program execution.
+If this is to be undertaken, it will also provide Big-O run-time of algorithms it can detect, and perhaps refactor that code in simple enough cases.
+If this is done, it will be in Codekritik v2.0.0 or greater.

+### Overview

 Unlike other code metrics related repos at the time of writing, this one computes software complexity by *file* and *language* in addition to a global aggregate score across all files & languages in a given codebase.
-There is support for over 20 languages, including low-level assembly languages like MIPS, ARM and PowerPC.
-Please note this is release 0.2.0 and is *not* recommended for production (yet).
+There is support for over 20 languages, including low-level assembly languages like MIPS, ARM and PowerPC. **Please note this is release 0.2.0 and is *not* recommended for production (yet)**

 CodeKritik provides some support for running metrics on arbitrary Git repositories via URL and locally.
 The idea is the complexity metrics are computed across *every* hash within a specified date range, *and will soon provide a breakdown of git stats by users*.
 Refer to documentation below.